akintundejr4/GlobalTravelAgency/README.md

 # GlobalTravelAgency

-Personal project website for a created fictional travel agency.
+A VanilalJS website for a fictional travel agency.

-Created really to utlize aspects of JQuery and JavaScript that I had not applied to an actual project before.
-I also really wanted to use the full screen background image idea in a website, as it is something I hope to be using more often in the future.
+Created to utlize aspects of JQuery and JavaScript that I hadn't used before.
+I also wanted to try the full screen background image for a wesbite with functionality.

-The site is really image and CSS animation heavy.
 Utlizes Boostrap, HTML5, JavaScript, JQuery and CSS style sheets pulled from W3Schools.